rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_build.rst

 we might probably look at the writers as, especially for |latex|, :ref:`spx` *is going* into a more customizable direction and thus some patches might be useless (or buggy).

+Finally, the package

 .. code-block:: python

    gfzreport.sphinxbuild.map

-where we implemented the package creating a scatter map of stations (image, e.g. png).
+implements the code for creating a scatter map of stations (image, e.g. png).
 This is used in one of our custom extensions